The Silvertrac Extra

 How do you know if your employees are going to learn and, more importantly, retain what you teach them?
 It’s never an easy question to answer.
 I’ve done it for 32 years so I know first hand that it’s not easy.
-However, over the years I have learned a few things that help me keep security officer thinking and engaged during a training session.
-Here are some tips that you can apply to your business that will help you achieve the same results.
+However, over the years I have learned a few things that help me keep security officers engaged during a live training session.
+Here are some tips that you can apply to your program that will help you achieve the same results.

-It doesn’t matter if you utilize videos, manuals, Powerpoints, or cartoon characters.
+It doesn’t matter if you utilize videos, books, manuals, handbooks, powerpoint presentations, or cartoon characters.
 If your instructor is as interesting as a cow patty it simply won’t work.
 But I have also seen people who could read the phone book and keep you interested like a Stephen King novel.

 It’s about the instructor not necessarily the material.
 The best instructors will find ways to keep their audience involved in what is being taught.

-Taking Action: Do your best to find an instructor that is personable, engaging, and excited about the class they’re teaching.
+Taking Action: Do your best to find a security training instructor that is personable, engaging, and excited about the class they’re teaching.

-Having your officers simply watch videos for 8 hours is boring and won’t end up producing the desired results.
-If the goal is to improve the level of service an officer can offer to your client, sitting them in a room with a video and a handbook isn’t the most effective solution.
+Having your officers simply watch videos for 8 hours straight is boring and won’t end up producing the desired results.
+If the goal is to improve the level of service an officer can offer to your client in the field, sitting them in a room with a video and a handbook isn’t the most effective solution.

 Now I’m not saying you have to exclude videos all together.
 But they should be used as a supplement to the instructor, not a replacement.